karimarttila/karimarttila.github.io/_posts/2020-10-26-clojure-power-tools-part-1.md

 ### Use Hashp for Printing Values

 Sometimes you want to preserve the data structure and examine it in your scratch file - then the `def` trick described in the previous chapter is all you need.
 But sometimes you just want to see the value.
 You could use e.g. [clojure.pprint](https://clojure.github.io/clojure/clojure.pprint-api.html) to print the value of the var but there is another nice power tool for it: [hashp](https://github.com/weavejester/hashp).
-E.g. in your rich comment evaluate: `(require '[hashp.core])` and then add `#p` before the function you are interested, e.g.:
+E.g. in your rich comment evaluate: `(require '[hashp.core])` and then add `#p` before the function you are interested in, e.g.:

 ```clojure
 (if-let [kv #p (sql-get-product db {:pg-id (str pg-id) :p-id (str p-id)})]